ContinuumOperand/SillyTavern-SimpleBackupScript/README.md

 1. **Windows Only:** This script is designed exclusively for Windows operating systems.
 Due to its nature as a Batch file, it will not work on other operating systems.

-2. **Get 7-Zip (Optional):** 7-Zip is an optional requirement for additional compression options.
-Download it [here](https://www.7-zip.org/download.html).
-If 7-Zip is not installed, the backup script seamlessly switches to using the built-in compression for creating a ZIP file with the same functionality.
+2. **Install 7-Zip:** 7-Zip is used for compression.
+Download it [here](https://www.7-zip.org/download.html) (**.msi installer**).
+If 7-Zip is not available, the backup script will try using a built-in Windows compression tool to create a ZIP file with the same functionality.
+This requires you to run the script in a recent version of PowerShell and can be buggy.

 3. **Location Matters:** Place the `Backup.bat` file in your SillyTavern folder.